Meet Relive, a startup that uses data to turn your outdoor activities into 3D animated videos

 “We realised there was an opportunity we absolutely needed to catch.
 So we started building our idea on that same holiday,” Relive co-founder Yousef El-Dardiry tells me.
 “When we shared a first version about a year ago, it quickly spread and thousands and thousands of cyclists around the world started using it”.

 The opportunity was that, as fun as it is to capture activity data, raw numbers alone don’t go very far in telling the true story.
-What was needed was a way to not only automatically visualise that data, but do it in a way that put emotion back into “reliving” a cycling trip and, in the future, any outdoor activity, such as a hike or road trip.
+What was needed was a way to not only automatically visualise that data, but do it in a way that puts emotion back into “reliving” a cycling trip and, in the future, any outdoor activity, such as a hike or road trip.

 “Current sports trackers focus on statistics, health and performance-based metrics, which we think is great, but only captures one side of the experience,” says the Relive co-founder.